Securing your .eco domain

 Multi-factor authentication means using a device, such as your phone — in addition to your email address and password — to log into an account.
 These days, most registrars support MFA.
 If your registrar supports it, use it!
 And ensure that everyone with access to your registrar account has MFA enabled.

-If an attacker was to gain access to your email and password, they would still be unable to access your account.
+Even if an attacker was to steal your password, they would still be unable to access your account when MFA is enabled.
 Enabling MFA is one of the simplest and most effective ways to strengthen security.

 For registrars that support it, an alternative is to log into your registrar account using another authentication provider such as Google or Microsoft or use single-sign on (SSO).
-This means that you can rely on the MFA and other security measures of those services while also reducing the number of distinct accounts that you need to manage.
-This also makes it easier to control access if people leave your organization, as there are fewer places to remove access.
+This means that you can rely on the MFA and other security measures of those providers while also reducing the number of distinct accounts that you need to manage.
+This also makes it easier to control access if people leave your organization, as there are fewer accounts to clean up.

 4. Make sure that you control your registrar account